 The MJCC is proud to be a host for the Global day of Jewish Learning, a project of the Aleph Society, which seeks to unite the Jewish people through our shared texts, and community based learning.
 Be a part of this global phenomenon, which will take place in over 500 communities, in more than 40 countries around the world.

-Rabbi Jason Weiner, Scholar-in-Residence
+Rabbi Joseph Telushkin, Scholar-in-Residence

 Sunday, November 17 • 5:00 pm